rickmark/apple_net_recovery/README.md

 ### Request Format

-Requests are made to `http://osrecovery.apple.com/InstallationPayload/RecoveryImage`
+A session cookie is requestd from `http://osrecovery.apple.com/` then A request is made to `http://osrecovery.apple.com/InstallationPayload/RecoveryImage`

 A request is in the form of: